-- Only loans financed or guaranteed by USDA are eligible. - Existing loan must have closed at least 180 days prior to submission to the Agency. - Fixed interest rate at or below the current interest rate of the loan being refinanced. - Borrower must meet applicable adjusted annual household income. - No cash out from collateral equity.
+- Only loans financed or guaranteed by USDA are eligible. - Existing loan must have closed 12 months prior to the request for Conditional Commitment.
+180 days prior to submission to the Agency. - Fixed interest rate at or below the current interest rate of the loan being refinanced.and 30 year term. - Borrower must meet applicable adjusted annual household income. - No cash out from collateral equity.
 Only reimbursement of borrower prepaid eligible closing costs and/or refund from escrow overage. - Borrowers must occupy the property. - Properties located in areas now deemed ineligible remain eligible for refinance. - Existing leveraged loans or subordinate liens must be paid in full or be subordinated.